mongoq/tm1637-fpga/README.md

 Module uses functionally reduced Version of I2C (no bus identifier number)

-This "bit-banging solution" was devised by sniffing on example communication with an Arduino board (with a [Logic-Analyser](https://www.saleae.com/de), a pen and a piece of paper).
+This "bit-banging solution" was developed by sniffing on example communication with an Arduino board (with a [Logic-Analyser](https://www.saleae.com/de), a pen and a piece of paper).

 <!--Modul setzt funktionsreduzierte Version von I2C ein (Kommunikation erfolgt ohne I2C-Busteilnehmeradresse).-->